ethereum-optimism/optimism/specs/fault-dispute-game.md

 ### Virtual Machine (VM)

 This is a state transition function (STF) that takes a _pre-state_ and computes the post-state.
-The VM may reference external data during the STF and as such, it also accepts a _proof_ of this data.
+The VM may access data referenced during the STF and as such, it also accepts a _proof_ of this data.
 Typically, the pre-state contains a commitment to the _proof_ to verify the integrity of the data referenced.

 Mathemtically, we define the STF as $VM(S_i,P_i)$ where

 - $S_i$ is the pre-state
 - $P_i$ is an optional proof needed for the transition from $S_i$ to $S_{i+1}$.

+### PreimageOracle

+This is a pre-image data store.
+It is often used by VMs to read external data during its STF.
+Before successfully executing a VM STF, it may be necessary to preload the PreimageOracle with pertinent data.
+The method for key-based retrieval of these pre-images varies according to the specific VM.

 ### Execution Trace